asmarsden/matrixCS300/README.md

 Note: When doing very large computations, with lots of messages to be sent and recieved, the message queue may become full.
 This can be avoided by doing -n on compute, but this makes it so that a result is not created, the output is simply printed to screen.

+Update: I was making package wrong.
+Now that I have added threads to package, the above statement is false.

 ./package matrixa1.dat matrixa2.dat result.dat 1
 ./compute 3
 ./compute 3 -n